Scifabric/pybossa.github.io/blog/_posts/2015-07-20-Crowdsourcing_Humanities.md

 ![alttext](/assets/img/blog/axes.jpeg "Courtesy of Micropasts")
 <p class="post-caption">Photo by <a href="http://micropasts.org/">Micropasts</a> Some axes from the British Museum's Bronze Age collection.</p>

 The British Museum’s Bronze Age collection contains over 30,000 tools and weapons discovered during the 19th and 20th centuries.
 Specific details of each artefact are recorded in a massive database of index cards which has been kept since 1913.
-The Micropasts project seeks contributions to help create 3D models of these artefacts using a process know as photomasking, to transcribe their associated paper records and to identify their sites of discovery.
+The Micropasts project seeks contributions to help create 3D models of these artefacts using a process known as photomasking, to transcribe their associated paper records and to identify their sites of discovery.

 The Micropasts team have created over 70 projects and is at the forefront of crowdsourcing humanitarian research.
 Follow [Micropasts](https://twitter.com/MicroPasts) on Twitter.